-Dr. Pierre Lacroix is a lecturer working at University of Geneva in the enviroSPACE laboratory (Institute for Environmental Sciences).
+Dr. Pierre Lacroix is a senior lecturer working at University of Geneva in the enviroSPACE laboratory (Institute for Environmental Sciences).
 He is also Head of Unit at the UNEP/GRID-Geneva.

 He has worked in the private and public sectors, in France and in Switzerland, and has participated in various research projects at different geographical scales, from local to international, and in different domains such as water resource management, humanitarian demining and transparency in the extractives sector.
-He is currently work package leader in H2020 ERA-PLANET (European network for observing our changing planet), technology director of UN Environment/GRID-Geneva MapX (Collecting, managing and transforming data on natural resources into impact: mapx.org) and leader of several working groups in UN Environment World Environment Situation Room.
+He is currently work package leader in H2020 ERA-PLANET (European network for observing our changing planet), manager of UNEP/GRID-Geneva MapX (Collecting, managing and transforming data on natural resources into impact: mapx.org) and leader of several working groups in UNEP World Environment Situation Room.
 He has been work package leader in FP7 IASON (iason-fp7.eu/).
 He has also participated in research projects including: FP7 EOPOWER (Earth Observation for Economic Empowerment); ClimVar (Integration of climate variability and change into national strategies for the implementation of the ICZM Protocol in the Mediterranean), GEF TWAP (Transboundary Waters Assessment Programme) and FP7 enviroGRIDS (Building Capacity for a Black Sea Catchment Observation and Assessment System supporting Sustainable Development).

 He obtained in 2013 his PhD in Environmental Sciences at University of Geneva for his research on the contribution of geographical information systems to humanitarian demining.
 He is also Geographer Engineer (French “Institut Géographique National”) and Civil Engineer (French “Ecole des Mines”).
 He has been working in Geographic Information Systems since 2000.